 What Happens at the End of a Lease or Another Finance Agreement?

-“Nobody likes a surprise,” is likely referring to bad surprises or unclear expectations.
+This phrase is likely referring to bad surprises or unclear expectations.
 We understand providing a monthly payment option can cause a bit of anxiety for those new to financing.
 You are placing some of the customer’s experience out of your hands.
-(Which is why it is important to select a finance company who is committed to providing an exceptional experience.)
+Because of that, it’s important to select a finance company who is committed to providing an exceptional experience.

 One of the most common points of confusion is what happens at the end of the lease agreement.
-Many times both the Solution Provider and the customer are so wrapped up in the present, they forget something will happen in three to five years.
-Even if you do a great job of explaining what happens at the end, there is a good chance the customer will forget – or worse yet – the person you were working with may no longer be with the company.
+Many times, both the solution provider and the customer are so wrapped up in the present, they forget something will happen in three to five years.
+Even if you do a great job of explaining what happens at the end, there is a good chance the customer will forget – or worse – the person you were working with may no longer be with the company.

-There is no simple answer to what happens at the end of a lease.
-It all depends on the type of lease.
-In this article, we explain what happens at the end of an agreement for the following lease types:
+What happens at the end of a lease all depends on the type of lease.
+In this article, we explain what happens at the end of an agreement for these three lease types:

 - Fair Market Value (FMV)

 - $1 Buyout or Equipment Finance Agreement (EFA)